 - The awards must differ from one another by at least 25% of the credits.

 Assessment supports the college’s commitment to student learning and is essential in evaluating the effectiveness of academic programs.
 All students graduating from PDCCC are required to take part in one or more assessment activities designed to demonstrate and measure student learning and achievement.
 Specific programs may have additional assessments, including exams or portfolio requirements.
 The completion of these activities is a requirement for graduation.

 Degree-seeking students are required to participate in general education or core competency testing/assessments.
 Core competencies are the learning outcomes derived from PDCCC’s general education program and are the skills, knowledge, and abilities that all degree-seeking students are expected to have acquired upon degree completion.
 The Virginia Community College System (VCCS) defines its general education program as “… that portion of the collegiate experience that addresses the knowledge, skills, attitudes, and values characteristic of educated persons.
-It is unbounded by disciplines and honors the connections among bodies of knowledge.
-VCCS degree graduates will demonstrate competency in the following general education areas: communication, critical thinking, cultural and social understanding, information literacy, personal development, quantitative reasoning, and scientific reasoning.”
+It is unbounded by disciplines and honors the connections among bodies of knowledge.”
+VCCS degree graduates will demonstrate competency in the following general education areas: civic engagement, critical thinking, professional readiness, quantitative literacy, scientific reasoning, and written communication.”

 A student who has attended Paul D. Camp Community College and completed a degree or certificate program (excluding career studies certificates) may be eligible for graduation honors.
 Appropriate honors, based upon scholastic achievement, are recorded on the student’s permanent record as follows: